From Racetrack to Roping Box

 Eventually, I want to be able to put my feet against them and get them off the bridle without using as much hand.

-I work at a walk and a trot and do a lot of circles, teaching them to keep their nose tucked to the inside.
+I work at a walk and a trot and do a lot of circles and spirals, it's a great exercise for rope horses to teach them to keep their nose tucked to the inside.
 As they start to understand that, they’ll start to get a headset, keeping a plane in their face, the forehead straight up and down.
 Then I can start working on getting their rear end under them and stopping.

 I want them to travel flat in the topline, just going and not worried about anything.